hacklaen/EasyRad/README.md

 [The user interface withou a template](easyrad/img/docs/ui-no-template.png)

 The top sections contains several buttons to control the application.
-The middle section presents the template file rendered as HTML5.
+The middle section presents the template file rendered as HTML.
 The bottom sections contains the copyright notice and license information.

 ### Favored templates
-This drop-down menue allows to load one of predefined templates by selecting its name.
+This drop-down menu allows to load one of predefined templates by selecting its name.
 The list of templates is configurable (see: Configuration >> List of favored templates).

 [The user interface with loaded template](easyrad/img/docs/ui-template.png)